markcmiller86/for-my-mom/reflection.md

 ---
-title: When a Soul Leaves the Earth
+title: Reflection
 permalink: /reflection/
 ---
+### When a Soul Leaves the Earth

 When a Soul leaves the earth life keeps going but our minds will tend to spin Replaying statements, thoughts, and actions done which transpired before the end